Mother, father and child killed by fallen tree in Tennessee heavy rains and flooding

 The National Weather Service issued a flood watch for much of middle Tennessee through Wednesday night, warning of scattered flash flooding with tropical-like heavy rainfall and the possibility of training storms, especially over already saturated areas.

-The airport in Chattanooga recorded more than 6.4 inches (about 16 centimeters) of rain Tuesday, marking the second-wettest day recorded for the city dating back to 1879, according to a social media post by the National Weather Service in Morristown.
+Chattanooga's airport recorded more than 6.4 inches (about 16 centimeters) of rain Tuesday, marking the second-wettest day recorded for the city dating back to 1879, according to a social media post by the National Weather Service in Morristown.
 The highest single-day total was nearly 9.5 inches (24 centimeters) in September 2011 from the remnants of Tropical Storm Lee, the weather service said.

 Chattanooga Fire crews rescued people trapped in vehicles and residents stuck in their homes, fire department officials said.
 Flooding closed parts of Interstate 24 in the area, but it reopened once floodwaters receded.